We had quite

 5 feet tall.
 Then it’s a series of small

-pretty waterfalls and short cascades going upstream as this side canyon get
+scenic waterfalls and short cascades going upstream as this side canyon get

 steadily tighter and rockier.
-It gets so
+It becomes so

 tight and cluttered with downed trees that I’m forced back up on the hillside